zoekrauss/zoekrauss.github.io/index.md

     image: "/assets/images/OBS_drop.jpg"
 ---

-## I study the tectonic boundaries that lie beneath our oceans using earthquake observations.
+## I study the tectonic boundaries that lie beneath our oceans using earthquakes.

 I'm currently a Ph.D. student at the University of Washington, supervised by Dr. William Wilcock.
 Before coming to the University of Washington in September 2019, I earned a B.A. in Physics with a Geophysics emphasis from Colorado College in May 2019.